Saturday, September 20, 2025

 Damn damn damn.

 I don’t want to be sick or undergoing treatment.
 I suck at that.
-I want to be writing, and I want to be out hiking (which, by the way, no doubt led to this skin cancer, as I had covered everything except my arms, so now I’m wearing UV blocking sleeves whenever I am out in the sun).
+I want to be writing, and I want to be out hiking (which, by the way, no doubt led to this skin cancer, as I had been covering everything except my arms.
+Now I’m wearing UV blocking sleeves whenever I am out in the sun).

 My beloved readers… wear sunscreen.
 Cover up.
 Take good care.
 Some cancers, as we know, are preventable.
 Let’s be smart together, okay?